AleksandraLaura/DietComment/2. Kaiju/Krona.md

 grep "p__Streptophyta" SRR24300528.krona.txt > SRR24300528_plant.krona.txt

 #Edit the files in excel so:
+0. Import them both one after the other
+1. Add the sample and Culture name column
-1. Filter away eveything with count 0 (0 in the first column)
+2. Filter away everything with count 0 (0 in the first column)
-2. If it's a species assignment keep the name and delete (s__) if anything else then type "other".
-3. If the taxon is not deemed as "edible" then change the species name to "other" - we only report edibles in the plot to compare to the publication
-4. Summarise the "others" (sum the count)
-5. Add the Sample name column
-6. Replace "_" with space
+3. Find the reported taxa and summarise them
+4. For every taxon with 10 or less reads (or that is not reported on species level) - summarise them into "Other Streptophyta"

-The final file "edible_PR_plant.krona.txt" can be found in this repository.
+The final file "PR_plant.txt" can be found in this repository.

 #In R: